ngallegos8/superhero-showdown/README.md

 Select Heroes: Click on the heroes' images in the navigation bar to select them for the showdown.
 Start the Showdown: Once two heroes are selected, click the "Fight!" button.
 View the Result: The winner based on the average of their power stats will be displayed.
+Add your own Hero: Provide info to create your personal favorite superhero in the input fields, click the "Add Hero" button and see how they stack up!

 ## Built With